discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 <CMInformation title="Split 1">
 ----
 Precast <Skill name="darkrazorsdaring" /> at the center of the arena before breaking your corner with <Skill name="surgeofthemists" />.
-Use SAK to instantly go back to mid-south position.<br/>
+Use SAK to instantly go back to mid position.<br/>
 - Share <Boon name="Alacrity" /> and <Boon name="Might" /> when everyone is in range.<br/>

 Cast <Skill name="breakrazorsbastion" /> if needed, then swap to sword and prepare for p2.